AmirKhan6219/ChatBot-NLP-based-using-if-else-and-gTTs/README.md

 # Steps used in this project
 # 1. Record the Audio and return it as String
      Recording is done using microphone and send to the google speech recognition engine to recognize the audio.
-     Error occurs when google could not understand what was said, such as UnknownvalueError and RequestError
+     Error occurs when google could not understand what was said, such as UnknownvalueError and RequestError.

-# 2.
+# 2. Convert the tetx into Audio
+     gTTs is used to convert the text into audio by setting the language='English' and slow='False'.
+     Here slow='False' means to speed-up.
+     Save the coverted audio to a file named assistant_response.mp3.
+     Play the converted file.